 Temporary Protected Status (TPS) is a critical protection tool used to safeguard foreign nationals residing in the United States from deportation when conditions in their home countries make it unsafe to return.

-Get the facts on TPS and what it means for Venezuelans, Afghans and other people forced to flee their homes.
+Get the facts on TPS and what it means for people who cannot return to their home countries due to safety concerns.

 What is Temporary Protected Status (TPS)?

-TPS was established by the U.S. Congress in 1990 as a protective immigration status accorded to foreign nationals (a person without U.S. citizenship or nationality).
-It may be granted to people from countries affected by ongoing armed conflict, an environmental disaster, an epidemic, or other extraordinary and temporary conditions that make a safe return to their home countries impossible.
+The U.S. Congress established TPS in 1990 as a protective immigration status for people from countries affected by ongoing armed conflict, an environmental disaster, an epidemic, or other extraordinary and temporary conditions that make a safe return to their home countries impossible.

-Foreign nationals who qualify for TPS can live and work in the U.S. legally for the duration of the status.
-However, TPS holders are not granted a pathway to lawful permanent status.
+People who qualify for TPS can live and work in the U.S. legally for the duration of the status.
+However, TPS does not come with a pathway to lawful permanent status.

 How is TPS extended?